 A UTXO ledger has no balance to update.
 Its entire state is the set of unspent outputs.
 A transaction names specific outputs as its inputs, consumes them, and creates new outputs in their place.
 Your balance is the sum of the outputs you control.

+Spend an output and it leaves the set permanently.
+A few things follow directly from that.
 Replay becomes impossible on its own terms.
 A transaction references specific inputs, and once those inputs are spent they no longer exist, so the transaction can never apply twice.
 Double-spends fail the same way, since two transactions cannot both consume the same output.
 There is no nonce to manage, because unrelated transactions touch different outputs and their order relative to each other does not matter.
 That independence is what lets a network validate many transactions at the same time.
 A single transaction can also take inputs from several parties and produce several outputs that all settle together or not at all, which makes atomic multi-party transfers a native operation, with no contract to write for it.

 Why eCurrency is UTXO-native